- By Emily Gurnon

 I do, however, want to address the two studies that made news last month suggesting that taking statins for high cholesterol might make the flu vaccine less effective.

 (The flu) is not a cold, it’s not a nuisance, it’s a very serious illness.
-And we’re very fortune to have a vaccine.
+And we’re very fortunate to have a vaccine.

 — Dr. Susan Rehm, Cleveland Clinic